oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/_index.md

 [Apply patched images to a running domain](#apply-patched-images-to-a-running-domain).
 {{% /notice %}}

-For the Domain in Image domain home source type, you must create an image with the WebLogic domain inside the image.
+For Domain in Image domains,
+you must create an image with the WebLogic domain inside the image.
 [Samples]({{< relref "/samples/domains/domain-home-in-image/_index.md" >}})
 are provided that demonstrate how to create the image using either